-Spread over a sprawling area of approximately 133,000 square meters, you can explore the European-themed structures such as the Legend Place Hotel, an exhibition and convention center, and the Babylon Casino.
+Explore the European-themed structures such as the Legend Place Hotel, exhibitions, convention center, and the Babylon Casino.

 18/ Macau Grand Prix Museum

-At the middle of the hall, prominently displayed is a red and white Formula 3 racing car that was once driven by the famed Ayrton Senna who perished while leading the 1994 San Marino Grand Prix.
+In the middle of the hall, prominently displayed is a red and white Formula 3 racing car that was once driven by the famed Ayrton Senna.

 19/ Parisian Macau

-The Parisian Macau is a luxury hotel n Macau that may be best known for its half-scale of the iconic Parisian landmark, the Eiffel Tower.
+It is best known for its half-scale of the iconic Parisian landmark, the Eiffel Tower.

-A trip to the observation deck of the Macau Eiffel Tower will treat you to a stunning view of the Macau skyline from the 37th floor.
+Furthremore, a trip to the observation deck of the Macau Eiffel Tower will treat you to a stunning view of the city’s skyline.

-Check out the hotel’s interior which features a spacious atrium and fountain, which are meant to transport you to contemporary France.
+Check out the hotel’s interior which features a spacious atrium and fountain.

-At night, the Eiffel Tower replica dazzles with a spectacular light show that illuminates the surrounding areas.
+Likewise, the Eiffel Tower replica dazzles at night with a spectacular light show that illuminates the surrounding areas.

 20/ Casino Lisboa

-It retains its old-world charm and goes without the flamboyant profiles that are synonymous with the newer-built casinos in the area.
+It retains its old-world charm without the flamboyant profiles synonymous with the newer-built casinos in the area.

 21/ Guia Fortress

-Soak up a part of Macau’s cultural and military history with a visit to the Guia Fortress – a complex that includes a colonial military fort, a lighthouse, and chapel.
+Soak up a part of Macau’s cultural and military history with a visit to the Guia Fortress.

-The chapel was constructed by Clarist nuns around 1622; the interior showcases frescoes that depict the influences from both European & Chinese religion and mythology.
+Its interior has frescoes that depict the influences of both European & Chinese religion and mythology.

 Check out these intriguing structures which are all part of this UNESCO Historic Macau World Heritage Site.